 Starting with the choice of materials, to how the display is designed, functionality, manufacture, use of flatpack packaging and its eventual end-of-life, sustainability should figure from the first sketch concept, considering the complete display lifecycle and circular economy principles.

 A key element of the sustainable design thinking approach is the consideration of how the display will be reused and recycled at the end of its life.

 For example, different materials should not be permanently bonded together.
 Plastic laminates used as facias or counter surfaces bonded to timber-based materials are impossible to recycle because of the difficulties of separating the materials.
 Design for Disassembly enables all materials to be easily taken apart for recycling.

 Using materials from sustainable sources and that can be easily recycled is incredibly important in sustainable display design.

 Striking the right balance between brand look and feel, in-store display performance and durability requires a range of skills and expertise that must start with the specification at the design stage.

 This enables supply chain managers and all people downline in the process to deliver sustainable solutions.

-Eco-friendly material choice comes into play with manufacturing feasibility such as paint finishes, selection of inks used for printing, Formaldehyde free adhesives used in manufacture of materials such as MDF or chipboard, and – as mentioned above – the ease of separation of materials through Design for Disassembly is key.
+Eco-friendly material choice comes into play with manufacturing feasibility such as paint finishes, selection of inks used for printing, formaldehyde-free adhesives used in manufacture of materials such as MDF or chipboard, and – as mentioned above – the ease of separation of materials.

 Shipment and transportation considerations